techpmsap/ASUG_PreConf_2018/Exercises/Exercise1/Exercise1.md

 ## Description
 In this exercise, you’ll learn how to

-* create a XSUAA service instance in SAP Cloud Foundry
+* access SAP Cloud Platform NEO and Cloud Foundry environments
 * create a Destination service instance in SAP Cloud Foundry and import the required destination